 “We need new regulations that get the worst-performing products out of the marketplace and drive investment in new, better incentives for cleaner technologies,” says Dale Bryk, an attorney overseeing state climate policy for the Natural Resources Defense Council.
 “But that doesn’t mean that there’s nothing we can do until we get there.”
 Bryk stresses supporting CO2 reductions beyond existing measures, as well as thinking critically about how offset funds are used: Reforestation projects may be risky, for instance, because planting one tree might justify cutting down another elsewhere.

 Whether or not you buy offsets for your rainforest vacation, the most important thing you can do is look for ways to put your daily transportation strategies on a carbon diet.
 Telecommute and take public transportation to work when possible.
 When traveling long distances, take a train instead of a commuter flight, or combine business and vacation itineraries into a single trip.
 After all, there are many ways to have a bon voyage.

 Story by Jenny Gage.
 This article originally appeared in Plenty in July 2006.
-The story was added to MNN.com in June 2009.
+The story was added to MNN.com.